tngo0508/tngo0508.github.io/_posts/2023-12-02-reconnect-and-keep-grinding.md

 The epiphany hit me like a ton of syntax errors – I am not the protagonist in a coding melodrama.
 Turns out, everyone has their version of a debugging nightmare.
 Who knew?

+# I hope to receive a 10-star rating on my GitHub repository
 Armed with newfound wisdom, I spent the morning reminiscing about the good old college days.
 We plotted world domination plans for my "CodeTrack" project – because, let's be honest, nothing says success like GitHub stars.
 I've set the bar low; just ten stars and I'll be strutting around like I've won the coding Oscars.

 In my quest to create something useful (and hopefully not break the internet), I'm aiming for that one person who finds my website and thinks, "Hey, this is cool!"
 Forget life-changing – if it brings a smile, I'm calling it a win.

+# Daily Leetcode
 Fast forward to the night – the hour of code.
 I revisited the infamous 4sum problem, armed with coffee and determination.
 I decided to conquer it like a conquering coder conquers, starting with the 3Sum problem – because why go for 4 when you can conquer 3 first?

 Even though the editorial solution initially looked like hieroglyphics, I bravely plunged into the explanation.
 The author did a stellar job, and suddenly, I felt like I'd unlocked a new level in a coding video game.
 One more problem in my pocket for the next technical interview – take that, algorithms!